×

 • At the DCA Airport, there is a Presidential Aviation Exhibit with planes used by former U.S. presidents.
 Presidents Kennedy, Johnson, and Nixon all used Air Force One.
 Also on display are the presidential helicopters used by Presidents Eisenhower, Johnson, and Nixon.

-• DCA is one of the few airports in the U.S. that has a direct connection to the Metro (subway).
-The airport is easy to get to and from because it has its own station on the Washington Metro system.
+• DCA is one of the few airports in the U.S. that has a direct connection to the Metro (subway), making it easy to get to and from because it has its own station on the Washington Metro system.

 DCA Airport parking

 There are also plenty of offsite DCA parking options available.
 These can be a cost-effective solution to the prohibitive costs of parking directly at the airport.
-These offsite DCA parking lots usually offer shuttle services to and from the airport.
-Some of them even provide additional amenities such as car detailing and valet parking.
+These offsite DCA parking lots, including hotel parking, usually offer shuttle services to and from the airport.
+Some of them even provide additional amenities, such as car detailing and valet parking.

 Related Posts